SharinaS/Cloud-Engineering-Fundamentals/databases.md

 A Standby Replica is not a scaling solution for read-only scenarios; you cannot use a standby replica to serve read traffic.
 To service read-only traffic, you should use a [Read Replica - see above](#(2)-Read-Replicas).

+> Regardless of the database engine, you cannot use a standby database for read and write operations.

 ### Failover is Automatic

 Failover involves shifting work to the standby replica.